utahdev1/SplunkJavaLogging/README.md

 *   Logback appender for logging to Splunk REST endpoints
 *   Logback appender for logging to Splunk Raw TCP Server Socket
 *   Logback appender for logging to Splunk HEC Endpoint
+*   Log4j 2 appender for logging to Splunk HEC Endpoint
+*   Log4j 2 config examples for TCP and UDP logging
-*   Example logging configuration files
+*   Example logging configuration files for all the above
 *   Javadocs

 If you want to use UDP to send events to Splunk , then Log4j 1.x and Logback  already have Syslog Appenders.